 In 1901, a preacher-inventor built an airship based on the Biblical book of Ezekiel.
-Said to have flown briefly in 1902, it was destroyed in a rail accident on its way to 1904 St. Louis World's Fair.
-A historical marker is at the original building site on Fulton Street.
-A full-size replica of the...
+It was destroyed in a rail accident on its way to the 1904 St. Louis World's Fair.
+A historical marker is at the original Fulton Street building site.
+A full-size replica of the airship is at the Northeast Texas...

 Housed in the old Cotton Belt Railroad Depot.
 Exhibits include artifacts, photos and documents from 1854 when the town was established; antique farm equipment; and other memorabilia.
-Open 10 a.m.–4 p.m.
-Thu.–Sat.
-Train Depot on Marshall Street.
-903/856-0463.
+Open 10 a.m.-4 p.m.
+Thu.-Sat.
+204 W. Marshall St.

-A gift to the city from businessman Bo Pilgrim, the 75-foot tower features four Paccard bells from France and a chapel that never closes.
+The 75-foot tower features four Paccard bells from France and a chapel that never closes.
 The park features a fountain and a life-size bronze statue that shows Jesus washing the disciple Peter's feet.
-At the intersection of Jefferson and Lafayette s...
+At the intersection of Jefferson and Lafayette streets.

 Plan your Texas trip then take your Passport with you.